NIcolasp14/Experience/README.md

 # Experience
 This is a point of reference to everything I am familiarised with.
+Also, chech at timeline sketch.

+#

+# General Overview
 # Software Engineering
 ### tech stacks
 <pre>